 This admission rules out manual audits and pen testing, which are too slow and expensive to be run recursively at a high cadence.
 Organizations must evaluate dedicated technology that is AD-native.

-Unfortunately, there’s often confusion, when it comes to Active Directory security, between detecting attacks and detecting compliance regressions.
-The latter is necessary as a mean to anticipate threats but does little to address ongoing attacks: most attack patterns are chains of compliant events.
+Unfortunately, there’s often confusion when it comes to Active Directory security between detecting attacks and detecting compliance regressions.
+The latter is necessary as a means to anticipate threats but does little to address ongoing attacks.
+Most attack patterns are chains of compliant events.

 Conceptually, detecting Active Directory attacks is not exotic: it’s about gaining intelligence on the tactics, techniques, and procedures used in the wild by adversaries and checking Active Directory events and objects that match those indicators.

-Technically, though, this is very hard to implement with traditional monitoring technologies such as SIEM for several reasons:
+Technically though, this is difficult to implement with traditional monitoring technologies like SIEM for several reasons:

 - Some of the most effective attack techniques, like DCShadow, don’t leave a single log in the system, rendering log-based correlation useless.

 As for anticipation, directory-centric detection requires dedicated, directory-native technologies that can tackle those unique characteristics.

 Responding to threats